-All these dimensions should not be exceeded or reduced; to do so could render the obstacle more dangerous or pointless.
+All of these dimensions should not be exceeded or reduced; to do so could render the obstacle more dangerous or pointless.

 Figure 2 shows a British Standard horse stile with fencing to the right, and a motorcycle barrier that permits wheelchair users, pedestrians and cyclists to the left.
-(The gap to the left of the structures in the photograph was secured before completion.)
+(The gap to the left of the structures in the photograph also needs securing.)

-It is particularly important that the surface before, after and within the barrier is freedraining and is maintained to prevent erosion as hollowing of the surface would make the sleepers higher, increasing the severity of the obstacle and making horses more likely to jump or to trip.
+It is particularly important that the surface before, after and within the barrier is free-draining and is maintained to prevent erosion as hollowing of the surface would make the sleepers higher, increasing the severity of the obstacle and making horses more likely to jump or to trip.